julianofoleiss/SOYPR/README.md

 # SOYPR - Soybean Seed Defect Classification Database

 This dataset contains images of 1610 soybean seeds collected from three regions in Paraná, Brazil.
-Each seed has three images obtained with random rotations, resulting in 4830 images.
+Three images were obtained from each seed with random rotations, resulting in 4830 images.
 Seeds are grouped into seven classes: Intact, Cercospora, Greenish, Mechanical Damage, Bug Laceration, Dirty, and Humidity Damage.

 Each fold contains images from seeds that were collected from the same region.